gbdev/pandocs/src/CGB_Registers.md

 *some* audio events are not processed.
 Additionally, VRAM/OAM/... locking is "frozen", yielding different results depending on the [STAT mode](<#FF41 - STAT (LCD Status) (R/W)>) it's started in:

-- HBlank / VBlank (Mode 0 / Mode 1): The PPU cannot access any videomemory, and produces black pixels
+- HBlank / VBlank (Mode 0 / Mode 1): The PPU cannot access any video memory, and produces black pixels
 - OAM scan (Mode 2): The PPU can access VRAM just fine, but not OAM, leading to rendering background, but not sprites
 - Rendering (Mode 3): The PPU can access everything correctly, and so rendering is not affected